SIMPLE IRA vs. 401(k) Plans

 Deciding which retirement plan is better for your business

 Choosing a retirement plan is one of the most important financial decisions a business owner can make.
-Understanding the advantages of different plans and how employees will use the benefits helps employers to tailor their offerings.
+Understanding the advantages of different plans and how employees will use the benefits can help employers tailor their offerings.
 Company culture and workforce demographics may also play a part in the final selection.
 For example:

 - A smaller company with fewer employees may find it more beneficial to offer a SIMPLE plan rather than bear the administrative costs of a traditional 401(k).